What Is an Associate of Arts Degree?

 Transferring to a 4-Year Institution

-If you want to transfer to a 4-year institution after completing your AA degree program, you'll need to familiarize yourself with the transfer requirements of the 4-year school you wish to attend, which may vary according to discipline of study.
+If you want to transfer to a 4-year institution after completing your AA degree program, you'll need to familiarize yourself with the transfer requirements of the 4-year school you wish to attend, which may vary according to the discipline of study.
 Some schools may require you to have a minimum grade point average in order to be considered eligible.
 Keep in mind that not all credits may transfer if there isn't an agreement between the two schools.

 Some schools may not require you to complete your AA degree program or your general education requirements before applying to transfer; however, doing so can make you a stronger applicant.